owenear/nfstats/README.md

 ## Prerequisites
 - FreeBSD or GNU/Linux
-- Nfdump (configure netflow collectors to rotate files every minute.
+- Nfdump tools (configure 'nfcapd' netflow collector to rotate files every minute.
 Configure NetFlow (v5/v9/ipfix) on a network device with active timeout 60 sec.
 See examples in docs)
 - SNMP client with snmpget snmpwalk tools (and configured snmp v2c protocol on network devices)
 - Python 3.6 and higher (if Ubuntu also python3.6-venv and higher for the virtual enviroment)
 - One of the Django supported databases: